containers/conmon-rs/.cargo-vendor/prost/README.md

 nix and nix flakes setup you can just run `nix develop` to get a shell configured with the required dependencies to compile the whole project.

-## Feature Flags
-- `std`: Enable integration with standard library.
-Disable this feature for `no_std` support.
-This feature is enabled by default.
-- `derive`: Enable integration with `prost-derive`.
-Disable this feature to reduce compile times.
-This feature is enabled by default.
-- `prost-derive`: Deprecated.
-Alias for `derive` feature.
-- `no-recursion-limit`: Disable the recursion limit.
-The recursion limit is 100 and cannot be customized.

 ## FAQ